CPNV-VIR1/cadavrexski/README.md

 The game consists in having several people compose a sentence, or a drawing, without any of them being able to take into account the previous collaboration or collaborations.

-*This project was made during our RIA course (Rich Interface Application).*
+*This project was made during our RIA course (Rich Internet Application).*

 ## Dependencies & Configuration
-We use Express JS to handle routes.
+We have used several dependencies to build our project.

+* ejs 3.1.9
+* express 4.18.2
+* test 3.3.0

+### Developpment dependencies

+* jest 29.5.0
+* supertest 6.3.3

-To install dependencies, run this command.
+To install all dependencies, run this command.
 ```
 $ npm install
 ```